Alsvågvatnet

 Alsvågvatnet is a lake which lies in Øksnes Municipality in Nordland county, Norway.
-It is on the island of Langøya in the Vesterålen archipelago.
+It is located on the island of Langøya in the Vesterålen archipelago.
 There is birch woodland and bogland nearby.
 The 2.36 km2 lake sits at an elevation of 8 m above sea level, about 1.3 km west of the village of Alsvåg, along the road to Myre.